Dart-Code/Website/_docs/refactorings-and-code-fixes.md

 - `quickfix.convert.toNamedArguments` - Convert to named arguments
 - `quickfix.convert.toNullAware` - Convert to use '?.'
 - `quickfix.convert.toNullAware.multi` - Convert to use '?.' everywhere in file
+- `quickfix.convert.toNullAwareListElement` - Convert to use '?'
+- `quickfix.convert.toNullAwareMapEntryKey` - Convert to use '?'
+- `quickfix.convert.toNullAwareMayEntryValue` - Convert to use '?'
+- `quickfix.convert.toNullAwareSetElement` - Convert to use '?'
 - `quickfix.convert.toNullAwareSpread` - Convert to use '...?'
 - `quickfix.convert.toNullAwareSpread.multi` - Convert to use '...?' everywhere in file
 - `quickfix.convert.toOnType` - Convert to 'on ...'